okfde/okfn.de/content/projekte/jugendhackt.en.md

 subtitle: Improving the world, code by code
 cta: Participate
 cta_text: |-
-  You can become a <a href="https://jugendhackt.org/mitmachen/">participant or mentor</a>.
-In addition to our main event in Berlin, we also have lots of events all over Germany, Austria and Switzerland.<br><br>
+  You can become a <a href="https://jugendhackt.org">participant or mentor</a>.<br>
-  With a <a href="https://www.betterplace.org/de/projects/19214-jugend-hackt-forderprogramm-fur-programmierbegeisterte-jugendliche">donation</a> you support the next generation of responsible, world-improving technicians.
+  With a <a href="https://freundeskreis.jugendhackt.org/unterstuetzen">donation</a> you support the next generation of responsible, world-improving technicians.
 For sponsoring and cooperation we are looking forward to <a href="mailto:sonja.fischbauer@okfn.de">hearing from you</a>.
 more_text: |-
-    Further information can be found on <a href="https://jugendhackt.org/">the website</a> of Jugend Hackt.
+    Further information can be found on <a href="https://jugendhackt.org/">the website</a> of Jugend hackt.
 ---

 Jugend hackt is a program designed to support young coders.